sarsanaee/devicetree-specification/source/chapter3-devicenodes.rst

 appropriate location in the devicetree.

 Multiple-level and shared caches are represented with the properties in Table 3-9.
-The L1 cache properties are described in Table 3-8.
+The L1 cache properties can be either described as separate layer in multi-level cache nodes, or in CPU node as stated in Table 3-8.

 .. tabularcolumns:: | p{4cm} p{0.75cm} p{4cm} p{6.5cm} |
 .. table:: ``/cpu/cpu*/l?-cache`` Node Power ISA Multiple-level and Shared Cache Properties